 There are a multitude of DIY ways to fill nail holes.
 Of course, like other do-it-yourself projects, there are shortcuts for a quick fix and methods to actually repair the wall.
 If you are moving into a home with holes, chances are pretty good that you want these holes filled properly.
 However, if you are moving out of an apartment or rental home, and simply want the walls to look good to get your security deposit back, there are a few tricks you can use to achieve this.
-That may sound awful, but very few people are going to invest much time on a place they are leaving.

 Your old landlord is coming to do a walkthrough with you in an hour, and now you notice all the small holes left behind since you pulled everything off the walls; what do you do?
 Well, providing your walls are white, like they are in most rentals, you can do a quick fix with a bar of white ivory soap.
 Rub the bar over the hole so it fills in, and then use a rag to wipe any excess soap away.
 Avoid using a damp rag if you can, or you might wash the soap away.